Ajmal Ahmady: Economic Development and Asset Management

-Mr. Ahmady has had an extensive career at the intersection of economic development, asset management, and policy.
+Ahmady has had an extensive career at the intersection of economic development, asset management, and policy.
 He worked as a Microfinance Peace Corps Volunteer in the city of Kumba in Cameroon (2001-2003), the World Bank (2004), as a Senior Advisor at the Afghan Ministry of Finance (2004-2005), the US Treasury Department within the Office of International Monetary Policy researching sovereign debt restructurings (2005), ACAP Partners - an emerging markets private equity group, and Booz Allen Hamilton (2007).

 Upon graduating from Harvard University, Ahmady spent eight years in the asset management industry investing in global macro and emerging market strategies.
 He began as a fixed income corporate bond analyst at T. Rowe Price (2008-2009), became a sovereign CEEMA analyst at Acadian Asset Management (2009-2012), and was the sole global economist and conducted trades at various emerging market funds at Fortress Investment Group (2012-2014).